juancolamendy/tailwindcss-nextjs-blog-starter/data/blogs/guide-to-using-images-in-nextjs.md

 ## Introduction

-The tailwind starter blog has out of the box support for [Next.js's built-in image component](https://nextjs.org/docs/api-reference/next/image) and automatically swaps out default image tags in markdown or mdx documents to use the Image component provided.
+The starter blog has out of the box support for [Next.js's built-in image component](https://nextjs.org/docs/api-reference/next/image) and automatically swaps out default image tags in markdown or mdx documents to use the Image component provided.

 ## Usage